7th Armored Division Document Repository

 - 1945 Jun-Sep (#89-155) (1,331K - 207 pages, plus 3 introductory and 1 appendix pages)

-- Special Orders of 7th Armored Division Headquarters (247K - 23 pages, plus 1 introductory and 1 appendix page) - The Special Orders most often detail the assignment of individual soldiers to units of the Division.
+- Special Orders of 7th Armored Division Headquarters (202K - 26 pages, plus 4 introductory and 1 appendix pages) - The Special Orders most often detail the assignment of individual soldiers to units of the Division.
 Thus all elements of the Division appeared in the Special Orders, though any given Special Order would probably only include some of the elements.
 The Special Orders were numbered in sequence, starting over at 1 at the start of each year.

 SEE ALSO Ninth US Army General Orders, for 7AD Distinguished Service Cross citations.
 At this time, only a few special orders have been found, some with pages missing.